SimonNoe/myotube-analyzer-app/README.md

 # Myotube Analyzer App
-Made specifically for cell culture analyses performed at the 3D-MMAP research group.
+The Myotube Analyzer is an open source app made specifically for the analysis of microscopic images that capture cell cultures of muscle stem cells.
+The app was developed by Simon Noë, part of the 3D-MMAP research group at KU Leuven (Belgium).
+A paper about the app was published here: (link) A detailed user manual can be found in the 'Manual.md' file.

 # Installation
 1. Download and run the installer for your operating system (Mac or Windows)